Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/genebuild-annotation.md

 With these in hand we perform a series of protein to genome alignments in an attempt to identify highly conserved structures.

-We process this data using GenBlast (She, R., et al, 2011), a splice-aware aligner protein-to-genome.
+We process this data using GenBlast (She, R., _et al_, 2011), a splice-aware aligner protein-to-genome.
 This analysis is run with a cut-off 50% of coverage and 30% identity, an e-value of e-1, and the exon-repair option turned on.
 Only the top 10 models that pass the cut-offs were kept.

 ### Transcriptomic